Bound (1996 film): Box office

-Bound grossed $3,802,260 in the United States and $3,209,057 from other territories, for a worldwide total of $7,011,317.
-In its opening weekend, showing at 261 theaters, it earned $900,902, which was 23.7% of its total gross.
+Bound grossed $3.8 million in the United States and $3.2 million from other territories, for a worldwide total of $7 million.
+On its opening weekend, showing at 261 theaters, it earned $900,902, which was 23.7% of its total gross.
 According to Box Office Mojo, it ranked at 161 for all films released in the United States in 1996, and at 74 for R-rated films released that year.
-As of July 2012, its all-time ranking for LGBT-related films is 59.
+As of October 2012, its all-time ranking for LGBTQ films is 59.

 Critical response

-The review aggregation website Rotten Tomatoes gave it a positive rating of 87% based on 67 reviews, with a weighted average of 7.9/10.
-The site's consensus reads: "Bounds more titillating elements attracted attention, but it's the stylish direction, solid performances, and entertaining neo-noir caper plot that make it worth a watch".
-Metacritic gave it a score of 64/100 based on 19 reviews, signifying "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 87% based on 71 reviews, with an average average of 8/10.
+The website's critics consensus reads: "Bounds more titillating elements attracted attention, but it's the stylish direction, solid performances, and entertaining neo-noir caper plot that make it worth a watch".
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 19 critics, indicating "generally favorable" reviews.

 The Wachowskis' direction was praised, being described as clever, sophisticated and stylish.
 Roger Ebert said that their skillful film making showed virtuosity and confidence.
 Marjorie Baumgarten writing for The Austin Chronicle called it an impressive debut saying that the Wachowskis have "style to burn".
 James Kendrick called it a darkly comical and stunning film, saying it signalled the arrival of the Wachowskis on the film scene.
 Detractors of the film included Todd McCarthy for Variety, who said that the directors had no sense of humor and lacked depth, that the film was pretentious, superficial and heavy-handed.

 On the release of Bound, the Wachowskis were compared by many to the Coen brothers.
 Rita Kempley for The Washington Post went so far as to call them "Coen Brothers clones".
 In particular, similarities were drawn between Bound and the Coen Brothers' first film, 1984 neo-noir Blood Simple.
 Bryant Frazer for Deep Focus called it an "obvious precursor".
 Critics noted resemblances to the films of Quentin Tarantino and Alfred Hitchcock.

 Janet Maslin for The New York Times said that the grisly violence in Bound would likely limit its audience and Ebert said that its shocking violence would offend some audiences.
 Some critics said that the violent behavior of the characters had no moral justification.
 Rita Kempley for The Washington Post called it "well-nigh unwatchable cruelty for its own sake".
 McCarthy, who called the central relationship between the two women unbelievable and unsympathetic, said "just because Violet and Corky fall for each other doesn't mean they somehow fall into a privileged state of grace in which vile behavior can be forgiven."
 Other critics were less concerned, calling the violence "comically excessive" and "Tarantino-like".